-Installing solar panels is a cost for landlords that is expected to make the lives of their tenants better.
-The solar homes program expects that tenants will now reduce their reliance on electricity and use more natural resources in solar power.
+Installing solar panels is a cost for landlords that are expected to make the lives of their tenants better.
+The solar homes program expects that tenants will now reduce their reliance on electricity and use more natural resources for solar power.

 With the enhanced convenience, renters can then expect a rent price hike.

 Landlords and tenants seeking to benefit from the renters’ program need to consider the state of their properties.

 The best rental properties for the program or to install solar in are detached homes.
 The homes should also have a strong roof that can easily hold rooftop solar panels.

 Installing solar panels in a rental property is worthwhile for many reasons.
 Not will it attract higher-end renters, but you can charge more, it will increase your property value, and it will pay for itself in under five years.

 In addition to the fast payback period of around four to nine years, you can benefit from large rebate discounts and feed-in tariffs.
 The rebate lowers the cost of purchase and installation.